CodingBobby/codingbobby.github.io/uses.md

 - ***Sennheiser HD 480 classic II* on-ear headphones:**
 Very nice sounding open-back pair if powered adequately ($$100\,\Omega$$ impedance); ear cushions got a new custom padding (that effectively turned them into over-ears) because the original crumbled and was very uncomfy to wear for even short listening sessions.

+- ***Koss Porta Pro* on-ear headphones:**
+Incredibly tiny and inexpensive headphones that are decades old and produce an impossibly large soundstage.
+I replaced the padding with [*Yaxis*](https://www.yaxi.jp/product-gallery/porta-pro/) (which make them really comfortable) and use them on the go and surprisingly often at home.
+The sound representation is nowhere near neutral, but super engaging and dynamic.

 - **ancient *Dual CV 61 W* amplifier:**
 This beautiful piece of equipment with a slick white finish is almost 50 years old but works like new after replacing a few caps; produces a wonderfully rich soundstage together with the *B&O*s.